ricardoresende/OntoCexp/README.md

 # OntoCexp

-An Ontological model proposal for the recognition of expressions used by criminals in Brazil
+An Ontological model proposal of the recognition of expressions used by criminals in Brazil

 ## Introduction